syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Filtering.md

 ![](Filtering_images/Filtering_img2.png)

 ## Getting the Filtered Data
-You can get filtered items from the view and modify it in the `SfListView.View.FilterChanged` event.
+You can get the filtered items from the view and modify it in the `SfListView.View.FilterChanged` event.
 When filter is applied, the filtered items are available in the `SfListView.View.DisplayItems`.

 {% tabs %}
 {% highlight c# %}